wernerdegroot/applicatives/README.md

 Many of these are included in the `prelude` module.

-Other examples of contravariant data types that can be combined include [Hamcrest's matchers](http://hamcrest.org/JavaHamcrest/tutorial), validators, etc.
+Other examples of contravariant data types that can be combined include [Hamcrest's matchers](http://hamcrest.org/JavaHamcrest/tutorial), validators, [JSON writers](https://github.com/wernerdegroot/applicatives/blob/main/json/src/main/java/nl/wernerdegroot/applicatives/json/JsonWriters.java), etc.

 ## Invariant